Characters in Romeo and Juliet: Lord Montague

-The father of Romeo.
+The father of Romeo and uncle of Benvolio.
 He has the same social status as Lord Capulet, with whom he is in feud, and is also extremely wealthy.
 Montague clearly loves his son deeply and at the beginning of the play, worries for him as he recounts to Benvolio his attempts to find out the source of his depression.
 He wishes Benvolio better luck.
 After Romeo kills Tybalt, Montague pleads with the Prince to spare him of execution as Romeo did only what the law would have done, since Tybalt killed Mercutio.
 He appears again at the end of the play to mourn Romeo, having already lost his wife to grief.

 Lady Montague

-Montague's wife, the matriarch of the house of Montague, and the mother of Romeo and aunt of Benvolio.
+Montague's wife, the matriarch of the house of Montague, and the mother of Romeo.
 She appears twice within the play: in act one, scene one she first restrains Montague from entering the quarrel himself, and later speaks with Benvolio about the same quarrel.
 She returns with her husband and the Prince in act three, scene one to see what the trouble is, and is there informed of Romeo's banishment.
 She dies of grief offstage soon after (mentioned in act five).
 She is very protective of her son Romeo and is very happy when Benvolio tells her that Romeo was not involved in the brawl that happened between the Capulets and Montagues.
-However, Romeo doesn't feel very close to her as he is unable to seek advice from her.
+However, Romeo does not feel close enough to her to seek advice from her.
 As with Capulet's wife, calling her "Lady Montague" is a later invention not supported by the earliest texts.

-In 1968, in Franco Zeffirelli's film adaptation of the play, the part of Lady Montague was played by Esmeralda Ruspoli.